mzazon/awesome-cloud-projects/gcp/real-time-multiplayer-gaming-infrastructure-game-servers-firestore/real-time-multiplayer-gaming-infrastructure-game-servers-firestore.md

 ## Prerequisites

-1. Google Cloud account with billing enabled and Game Servers API quota
+1. Google Cloud account with billing enabled and GKE API access
 2. Google Cloud CLI installed and configured (or Cloud Shell)
 3. Docker installed for containerizing game server applications
 4. Basic knowledge of Kubernetes concepts and serverless architecture
 5. Estimated cost: $50-100/month for development environment with moderate usage

-> **Note**: Game Servers API requires special access approval and may have regional availability limitations.
-Check current service availability in your target regions.
+> **Note**: Google recommends using GKE with Agones for game server hosting instead of the deprecated Game Servers API.
+Agones provides the same capabilities with better Kubernetes integration.

 ## Preparation